White Van Man (TV series)

-White Van Man is a British sitcom that was created and was written by Adrian Poynton and first broadcast on BBC Three and BBC HD in 2011.
+White Van Man is a British sitcom that was created and written by Adrian Poynton and first broadcast on BBC Three and BBC HD in 2011.
 It began screening in March 2011, becoming the highest-rated launch ever for a sitcom on BBC Three.

 Will Mellor plays Ollie, a man who has to put his business dreams on hold while he takes over the family handyman business from his father, Tony, played by Clive Mantle.
 The series was filmed in and around Greater Manchester, including the Best Bet betting shop in Cheadle and Hollins DIY Store in Marple.
 A second series ran from 23 February to 29 March 2012.

 BBC Three announced on 29 April 2012 that it had cancelled White Van Man.
 On 11 May 2012, it was announced that an American version of White Van Man, Family Tools, was picked up by ABC for a full series.
 Poynton served as its co-creator.
 Family Tools was canceled in 2013, after filming only 10 episodes.

 Synopsis

 White van man is colloquial for working class tradesmen in the UK.

 Ollie (Will Mellor) takes over his father's handyman business in the (fictional) town of Maplebury in Northern England, which includes an old white 1997 Ford Transit and a dodgy assistant named Darren (Joel Fry), who displays little interest in working.
 Ollie is desperate to make his father proud, yet fails to bring in enough money.
 Emma (Georgia Tennant), who went to catering school with Ollie, has dreams of owning a restaurant.
 Liz (Naomi Bentley), Darren's sister, works in her uncle's local hardware store and is regularly visited by Ollie for supplies.

-The series ends with Darren trying to get out of his marriage with Joanna, a woman that he got pregnant prior to events in the first episode.
+The series ends with Darren trying to get out of his marriage with Joanna, a woman with whom he got pregnant prior to events in the first episode.
 He is at the altar when he is saved by the police, who arrive to arrest Emma for insurance fraud.